zackhanni/Soma-website-classic/_posts/2015-08-01-introduction.md

 header_image: false
 ---

-Sounds Like Soma, LLC was founded by acclaimed producer, mixing and mastering engineer Zack Hanni in 2007.
+Sounds Like Soma was founded by acclaimed producer, mixing and mastering engineer Zack Hanni in 2007.

 We pride ourselves on having a relaxed, laid-back atmosphere, with the commitment, equipment, and quality of a major recording studio.